apastoriza/tf-ninja/README.md

 Adding some more complexity

 ### softmax101
-Using softmax classifier on [MNIST database](http://yann.lecun.com/exdb/mnist/) of handwritten digits
+Using softmax classifier on [MNIST database](http://yann.lecun.com/exdb/mnist/) of handwritten digits in a single layer of neurons

+### softmax102_sigmoid
+softmax101 with five layers